First Name: David

 Details:

-In 1985 Fry became the assistant coach of the Dalhousie Tigers, and in 1999 he assumed the position of Head Coach, taking over from fellow inductee Nigel Kemp and thus beginning a 16-year long series of successes.
+In 1985 Fry became the assistant coach of the Dalhousie Tigers, and in 1999 he assumed the position of Head Coach, thus beginning a 16-year long series of successes.
 In 1999 and 2000, Fry’s teams won the men’s and women’s AUAA titles; the second time this had happened in Dalhousie history; the first time being in 1988 when Fry was acting as the Interim Head Coach of the Tigers.

-The year 2002 saw the Tigers have 21 Swimmers qualify for CIS in Victoria, B.C. the most the Tigers have ever had qualify.
+The year 2002 saw the Tigers have 21 Swimmers qualify for CIS in Victoria.
+B.C. — the most the Tigers have ever had qualify.
 The men’s and women’s teams then went on to win all AUS meets.
-In 2004, David acted as swim coach for Bermuda, taking Dal swimmer Kiera Aitken to the Olympics in Athens and marching in the opening ceremonies.
+In 2004, David acted as swim coach for Bermuda, taking Dal swimmer Kiera Aitken to the Olympics in Athens.
+Fry’s partner of nearly-40 years, Alex Young reflects that “it was quite amazing for us at home to see him march in the opening ceremonies.”

 Fry always had the best interests of the swimmers and coaches at heart, and dedicated time improving the sport outside the water.
 In 1995 he partnered with Hall of Fame inductee Virginia Smith to conduct research on gender equity in swimming for the Canadian Association of the Advancement of Women in Sport and Physical Activity, which focused on the treatment of athletes and coaches.

 Fry has received abundant honours for coaching in recognition of his extraordinary accomplishments.
-He won Dalhousie Coach of the Year a record five times, AUS Coach of the Year 11 times for both men’s and women’s swimming, CIS Coach of the year two times (2003 for women’s and 2007 for men’s), and was twice selected as Swim Nova Scotia Coach of the Year.
+He won Dalhousie Coach of the Year a record five times.
+AUS Coach of the Year 11 times for both men’s and women’s swimming, CIS Coach of the Year two times (2003 for women’s and 2007 for men’s), and was twice selected at Swim Nova Scotia Coach of the Year.

 Facts: